WoW-CMS/docs/src/blizzcms/structure/functions/extra.md

 #### Return Values

-Returns the first letter of the string in uppercase.
+Returns the first character of the string in uppercase.

 #### Examples